-Catch a concert from a favorite artist, enjoy Salvadorian, Peruvian and Nepalese dining and admire powerful murals in Alexandria’s Arlandria neighborhood, steps from bustling Del Ray.
-Also called Chirilagua, after a region of El Salvador from which many of the neighborhood’s residents hail, Arlandria even inspired a Foo Fighters song by front man and former Alexandrian Dave Grohl.
+Catch a concert from a favorite artist, enjoy Salvadorian, Peruvian and Nepalese dining and admire powerful murals in Alexandria’s Arlandria-Chirilagua neighborhood, steps from bustling Del Ray.
+Named for its proximity to Arlington as well as the municipality in El Salvador from which many of the neighborhood’s residents hail, Arlandria-Chirilagua even inspired a Foo Fighters song by front man and former Alexandrian Dave Grohl.
 “Chirilagua is the neighborhood I call home and where I work,” says Adriana Gomez Schellhaas, executive director of local nonprofit Casa Chirilagua.
 “Come experience this wonderful place for yourself—where people are welcoming, each block is unique, and the food is delicious.”

 From a backyard biergarten to the best place for pupusas, here’s what to do, where to eat and what to see in Arlandria.